 To be transparent and fair to authors, it is important that consistent guidelines be established and practiced by the review team.
 To this end, the editors held multiple workshops with JCR Associate Editors in January/February 2021 to draft general evaluation guidelines for each type of paper.
 Above, please find these guidelines which entail a short description of each type of paper, evaluation criteria, and a range of exemplars from past JCR papers.

-Manuscripts are evaluated in large measure on the relative magnitude of their contribution to the literature.
-It is imperative therefore that the editors be made aware of related research that is not yet readily known.
-Hence, authors submitting a manuscript for review should clearly indicate in their confidential cover letter to the editor the relation of the manuscript to any other manuscripts currently under review, in press, or recently published by the authors.
-The editorial office may contact you to ask to see a copy of one or more of these other papers.
+Manuscripts are evaluated in large measure on the relative magnitude of their contribution to the literature and it is imperative that editors be made aware of related research.
+Authors submitting a manuscript for review should clearly indicate the relation of the submission to any other manuscripts already published, under review, or in preparation for submission to another journal (this information is requested in Step 6 of the submission process).

 It is inappropriate for authors to submit manuscripts with substantial overlap with manuscripts by one or more of the authors already published, in the review process, or in preparation for submission to another journal.
 Such overlap can result from the use of the same data or analyses, or the same or very similar conceptual frameworks, or when providing parallel substantive or theoretical results, or when testing already published theory without noting that it is a replication.

 When there is a question about defining overlap, particularly that which arises from their own work, it is the authors’ responsibility to notify and alert the assigned editor of JCR.
 The editor will make a binding decision regarding whether a manuscript submitted to JCR is too similar to an article already published in JCR or elsewhere, regardless of the quality, accessibility, or language of the journal.